 Figurative Language Definition

-Figurative language is a way of speaking or writing which is in a non-literal sense and is designed to have more of an impact about the subject it is referring to.
-It is used to add a more vivid or imaginative description of something, someone or a situation.
+Figurative language is a way of speaking or writing which is in a non-literal sense and is designed to have more of an impact on the subject it is referring to.
+It is used to add a more vivid or imaginative description of something, someone, or a situation.

-When using figurative language, the speaker wishes to convey something in a way which is not usual to everyday language.
+When using figurative language, the speaker wishes to convey something in a way that is not usual in everyday language.
 It will have a more rhetorical meaning and may not seem to make sense until the listener understands the concept of figurative language.

 When used in a literary sense, figurative language adds new layers to the meaning of the text and can create a more emotional, deep response for the reader.

 Similes and metaphors are among the most common forms of figurative language.
 Similes are comparisons between two seemingly different things using the words “like” or “as,” while metaphors make similar comparisons without the use of these connectors.
 Personification occurs when human characteristics are attributed to non-human entities, whereas hyperbole refers to intentional exaggeration for emphasis or dramatic effect.
 Idioms, on the other hand, are commonly used expressions whose meanings differ from their literal definitions, often providing a unique cultural insight.

 There are different types of figurative language.
 These forms of figurative language serve to engage readers, enrich the language, and breathe life into otherwise mundane expressions.
 By employing these diverse techniques, writers can evoke a wide range of emotions and reactions from their readers, ultimately enhancing the overall quality and depth of their work.

 Let’s take a look at them.

 A metaphor is a phrase describing something as something it is not in reality.
 It is used to compare two things symbolically.
 A metaphor literally describes something as something it is not.
 A good example of a metaphor would be ‘Love is a battlefield.’